torea-patissier/torea-patissier/README.md

 # 💫 About Me:
-🚀 Full Stack Developer with a passion for crafting innovative digital solutions.
-Currently working as a Freelance Full Stack Developer, where I specialize in developing web and mobile applications.
+🚀 I am a Full Stack Developer passionate about creating innovative digital solutions.
+As a Freelance Full Stack Developer, I specialize in building sophisticated web and mobile applications that deliver real value.

-💡 With experience in both front-end and back-end development, I've successfully delivered projects across various domains. 🚀 My journey includes working at a startup where I specialized in Next.js and Node.js development, as well as an internship at 🍊 Orange in Marseille focusing on Laravel and the PHP ecosystem.
+💡 My comprehensive experience in both front-end and back-end development has enabled me to successfully deliver projects across diverse industries.
+My professional journey includes valuable experience at a startup, where I honed my skills in Next.js and Node.js development.
+I also completed an enriching internship at 🍊 Orange in Marseille, where I focused on Laravel development and gained deep insights into the PHP ecosystem.

 🛠️ My technical expertise spans across both JavaScript and PHP technologies, including:
-⚛️ React
+- ⚛️ React
-🔄 Next.js
+- 🔄 Next.js
-📦 Node.js
+- 📦 Node.js
-📝 TypeScript
+- 📝 TypeScript
-📱 React Native
+- 📱 React Native
-🐘 Laravel
+- 🐘 Laravel

 🌟 Key Highlights:
 - Led development of multiple full-stack applications using React, Next.js, and PHP frameworks